Boston Car Accident Lawyers Experienced in Cell Phone-Related Crashes

 Contact a Boston Car Accident Lawyer

-If you have been injured in any type of car accident, contact the attorneys of Breakstone, White & Gluck for a free legal consultation at 800-379-1244 or 617-723-7676 or use our contact form.
+If you have been injured in a car accident, contact the attorneys of Breakstone, White & Gluck for a free legal consultation at 800-379-1244 or 617-723-7676 or use our contact form.
 It is important to learn your rights and an attorney can start an immediate investigation.
-Our attorneys have represented clients across Massachusetts, including Boston, Cambridge, Quincy, Somerville, Arlington, Medford and Everett.
+Our attorneys have represented clients injured by negligence across Massachusetts, including in Boston, Cambridge, Quincy, Somerville, Arlington, Medford and Everett.

-While states may not ban cell phone use altogether, U.S. companies are working to do so.
+No state bans cell phone use entirely.
+But U.S. companies are working to do so.
 As of March 2017, more than 460 U.S. companies had implemented policies banning employees from using cell phones when driving during work hours (Source: Chicago Tribune column March 2017).

 Liability of Drivers Who Use Cell Phones and Cause Accidents

-While Massachusetts drivers are not banned from all cell phone use, they can still be held liable for accidents they cause.
+While Massachusetts drivers can use cell phones under the law, they can still be held liable for car accidents they cause.
 Cell phone use drastically reduces a driver's concentration and response time.
 Drivers have a responsibility to focus on the road and operate with reasonable care.

 If you have been injured in a Massachusetts car accident involving cell phone use, you may be able entitled to recover monetary damages, including for pain and suffering, lost wages and past and future medical expenses.